-President Trump’s Call Was Appreciated, But ‘Lackluster’ Says Waffle House Hero James Shaw Jr.
+President Trump’s Call Was Appreciated But ‘Lackluster,’ Says Waffle House Hero James Shaw Jr.

-President Donald Trump once claimed that he would take the same heroic actions that James Shaw Jr. did during a mass shooting, but the Commander in Chief failed to impress the Waffle House hero during a recent phone conversation.
+President Donald Trump once claimed that he would take the same heroic actions that James Shaw Jr. did during a mass shooting, but the commander-in-chief failed to impress the Waffle House hero during a recent phone conversation.

 James Shaw Jr. talked to TMZ about the call that he received from President Trump.
 As reported by Yahoo!
 Lifestyle, Trump has been criticized for taking so long to talk to 29-year-old Shaw, whose act of bravery saved many lives during the April 22 mass shooting at a Waffle House in Nashville, Tennessee.
 It’s been over three weeks since the tragic event, and Shaw said that he understands that Trump has a lot on his plate.
 However, he seemingly feels like his phone call with the president wasn’t exactly worth the wait.